Buprenex (injection - Buprenex)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of Buprenex can be fatal, especially in a person using the medicine without a prescription.
 Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, slow heart rate, weak pulse, very slow breathing, or coma.

 Do not drink alcohol.
 Dangerous side effects or death could occur.

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how Buprenex will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how Buprenex will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.